What You Can See in

 THE NEWS, MERMAID

-A.J.
-Golden BLUE RIBBON, WHITE ORCHID, RED RIVER CROOKS, dozens of others
+BLUE RIBBON, WHITE ORCHID, RED RIVER CROOKS,

 Foster-Hilson: HOFFMAN HOUSE, OUR TRAVELLER,

-DOCTOR’S PRESCRIPTION, DPG’S HEAD, PERMIT ME,
+DOCTOR’S PRESCRIPTION, DOG’S HEAD, PERMIT ME,

 OUR FRITZ, BUFFALO BILL